railroadmedia/railcontent/docs-new/Permissions API.md

 <!-- END_d4001b71581880f49c6f7083414bd750 -->

 <!-- START_dc1d30ff5a5c1478fb8b60e51a1d35e7 -->
-## Delete a permission if exist and it&#039;s not linked with content id or content type
+## Delete an existing permission and all the links with contents

 ### HTTP Request